 This may not yield the best results, however, doing your research and acting quickly is key.

-Remember that failure to fix the high nitrate concentration in time could be deadly to the pets in your fish tank, and although nitrate is not as toxic as nitrite, it can still kill, even if slowly.
+Remember that failure to fix the high nitrate levels in time could be deadly to your aquatic pets, and although nitrate is not as toxic as nitrite, it can still kill, even if slowly.

-Leave me a comment below to tell me about your experience or ask a question.
+Leave me a comment below if you want to ask a question or to tell me about your experience.